 Alland & Robert Announces Joint Venture With Sayaji Industries for Acacia Gum Production in India

-PARIS, April 11, 2019 /PRNewswire/ -- French leader in natural gums Alland & Robert has entered into a joint venture with India-based company Sayaji Industries Limited
+PARIS, April 11, 2019 /CNW/ -- French leader in natural gums Alland & Robert has entered into a joint venture with India-based company Sayaji Industries Limited

 As a result of this joint venture, Alland & Robert and Sayaji Industries will each take an equal share (50:50).
 Alland & Robert, a family-owned company and expert in this field since 1884, will primarily focus on manufacturing and suppling premium quality acacia gum powder for the growing Indian market.